AntagonistHQ/xmldsig/README.md

 The xmldsig library is a convenience wrapper for the pyXMLSec library.
 It has been built initially to be used for the Dutch iDEAL payment processing system, but has been extended for use by other parties.

 The library is inspired by the code examples of the pyXMLSec library and [the library made by Philippe Lagadec](http://www.decalage.info/python/pyxmldsig).
-However, his library lacks the ability to specify the key format, which is required to load certificates as keys with names.
+However, his library lacks the ability to specify the key format, which is required to load certificates as keys with names and has been the main reason for the development of this module.

 Installation
 ============